wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 You can use the different panels in the Traces browser to:
 * Query for traces and view the query results in the [traces list](#view-trace-query-results).
-* Select a trace and investigate its context in the [service map panel](#investigate-the-service-map-for-a-trace).
+* Select a trace from the list and investigate its service-level context in the [service map panel](#investigate-the-service-map-for-a-trace).
-* Select a trace and examine its spans in the [trace details panel](#examine-trace-details).
+* Select a trace from the list and examine its spans in the [trace details panel](#examine-trace-details).

-**Note:** You can toggle the size of the traces list, service map, or trace details.
+**Note:** You can toggle the panel size for the traces list, service map, or trace details.

 ## Query for a List of Traces